Corps of Cadets demonstrates its commitment to service

 The White Ribbon Campaign at Virginia Tech is an opportunity for men to take a stand.
 By wearing a white ribbon, men pledge to never commit, condone, or remain silent about violence against women.
 Cadets of Echo Company set up tables around campus to share information and offer white ribbons to those who take the pledge.
 In addition, cadets deliver letters and ribbons to many faculty and staff members around campus to encourage their support.

 "Echo Company's leadership to the White Ribbon Campaign makes a tremendous impact within our community.
 To have such a well-known, predominantly male group be so vocal in this cause encourages other men to use their voice to end gender-based violence,” said Jen Underwood, outreach coordinator at the Women’s Center.

 Bravo and the Hale YMCA Community Garden

-Since 2010, Bravo Company has worked at the Hale YMCA Community Garden in Blacksburg, Va., doing projects to improve the facility.
-In fact, after working in the garden in spring 2013, one cadet started a plot at the garden that he maintained that spring and summer.
+Since 2010, Bravo Company has worked at the Hale YMCA Community Garden in Blacksburg, Virginia, doing projects to improve the facility.
+In fact, after working in the garden in spring 2013, one cadet started a plot that he maintained that spring and summer.
 Sean Dixon graduated in 2013 with a degree in fisheries science and is now a second lieutenant in the U.S. Army.